 Learning to pray with the monks also includes learning the slow and deliberate pace followed in both spoken and chanted psalms at Saint John's.
 Prayer is nothing to rush through or to treat as a chore to get out of the way.
-The monastic tradition of slow pacing, and periods of silence between psalms, readings, and hymns allows for reflection and patient listening to God.
+The monastic tradition of slow pacing and periods of silence between psalms, readings, and hymns allows for reflection and patient listening to God.
 It may seem awkward, or even difficult to sit in quiet meditation.
 This challenge to patience and listening is only overcome with prayerful practice and persistence, but will quickly become intuitive and natural even to private prayer.

-One comprehensive introduction we favor and recommend is Accepting the Embrace of God:The Ancient Art of Lectio Divina by Fr.
+One comprehensive introduction we favor and recommend is, Accepting the Embrace of God:The Ancient Art of Lectio Divina by Fr.
 Luke Dysinger, O.S.B., from Saint Andrew's Abbey in Valyermo, California.

 Daily Mass at Saint John's Abbey is very similar to daily Mass in a parish community.
 Due to several factors, weekday Mass in both parishes and monastic communities is around 30 minutes.
 The Liturgy of the Word includes only one reading, the Psalms, and the Gospel, where Sunday Mass will include an additional reading before the proclamation of the Gospel.
-Additionally, the homily tends to be shorter than a Sunday homily, and music and singing are often shorter and simpler, or even omitted.
+Additionally, the homily tends to be shorter than a Sunday homily, and music and singing are often shorter and simpler or even omitted.

 Here at Saint John's, with permission from the Bishop and continuing the ancient Benedictine and early Church tradition, the monastic community and the visiting congregation stand during parts of the Liturgy of the Eucharist where parish communities will often kneel.
-This may strike a sour note with some people, but please be assured it is not a sign of disrespect for the Eucharist, the Church Magisterium, liturgical instruction, or the larger Catholic community.
+Standing may strike a sour note with some people, but please be assured it is not a sign of disrespect for the Eucharist, the Church Magisterium, liturgical instruction, or the larger Catholic community.
 In the ancient Church, where the Benedictine tradition takes its roots, standing was the preferred sign of respect for the Eucharistic celebration.
-A the time, kneeling was often restricted on Sundays, due to the Mass’ role as a celebration of the Resurrection—a time for joy—and kneeling was taken as a sign of sorrow and repentance.
+At the time, kneeling was often restricted on Sundays due to the Mass’ role as a celebration of the Resurrection—a time for joy—and kneeling is a sign of sorrow and repentance.
 Although that discipline is no longer widely held in the Church, the tradition of standing has preserved over 1,500 years, and the Saint John's Benedictine community has retained that part of our Christian heritage.
 It should also be well understood that a Benedictine monk does not perceive standing as superior to kneeling, for one reason or another.
-This practice is not a matter of opinion or political statement; it is a matter of continued and living tradition.
+This practice is not a matter of opinion or political statement; it is a matter of continued and living Benedictine tradition.
 So, if a Saint John's monk attends Mass at a parish church, for instance, he will kneel as everyone else will kneel.

 You will also notice the practice of concelebration during Saint John's daily Mass more frequently than you will at most parish Masses.
-This practice also reaches back to an ancient tradition of the Church, and was encouraged in the Second Vatican Council.
+This practice also reaches back to an ancient tradition of the Church and was encouraged by the Second Vatican Council.
 “Concelebration” is when multiple priests celebrate the same Mass.
 The concelebrants (the priests not leading the Mass) stand to the side in the monastic choir stalls, and with a barely audible voice, speak the words of consecration, and extend their hands with the presiding celebrant over the bread and wine.
-You will likely have seen this in your local parish, particularly when your Bishop visits and celebrates Mass with the local priest.
+You will likely have seen this in your local parish, particularly when your Bishop visits and celebrates Mass with the parish priest.